paulobueno1/MinXL/README.md

         }
         catch (mxl::Exception& e)
         {
+            // If anything within the try block fails, MinXL will throw an exception with a
-            // If the conversion fails, you can return the error message to Excel return mxl::String{e.what()};
+            // nice understandable message that can be returned as a string to Excel return mxl::String{e.what()};
         }
     }